Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Generative Anchored Fields (GAF)

 \subsubsection{GAF Training}

 The model is trained using the twins pair loss:

-To improve training stability, we also enforce the model's boundary behavior.
+\textbf{Residual penalty.} To improve training stability, we also enforce the model's boundary behavior.
 That is, we examine the prediction errors at the ideal boundary condition $J-\mathbf{z}_y$ and $K-\mathbf{z}_x$ by expanding them at the endpoints.

 From $J = (1-t) \mathbf{x}_t + J_{\text{res}}$, at $t=0$, we have $J=\mathbf{z}_y+J_{\text{res}}$.
 Thus, achieving the ideal condition $J=\mathbf{z}_y$ requires $J_{\text{res}}=0$.
 By substituting the definition of $J$, we get: